rise-tools/rise-tools/README.md

 ## Big TODOs:

 - Publish the Playground to the iOS and Android app stores
-- Publish packages to NPM under the `@final-ui` org
+- Publish packages to NPM under the `@rise-tools` org
 - Documentation
 - Landing page
 - API Reference